sendwithus/battlesnake/README.md

 __Admin accounts__

 Only the 'admin' team can make certain changes such as registering teams.
-The first time you run the server, you'll need to create an admin account which can be done by running `bin/admin`.
+The first time you run the server, you'll need to create an admin account which can be done by running `bin/admin` or `heroku run bin/admin` in production.

 __Managing database__